vgarmes/vgarmes.github.io/src/content/blog/oh-my-posh-shell.md

 tags: ["shell", "powershell", "oh my posh"]
 draft: false
 ---
-For some time I've been wanting to customize my terminal for not only making it look nicer but also for getting the most out of it.
-But every time I set out to do it, I'd get caught up in building projects.
-However, watching people like [Takuya Matsuyama (@craftzdog)](https://www.youtube.com/@devaslife) code with their epic setup, encouraged me to finally take the plunge.
+For a while now, I've been wanting to customize my terminal to get more out of it.
+This motivation specially started after watching people like [Takuya Matsuyama (@craftzdog)](https://www.youtube.com/@devaslife) and his epic setup, which allows him to fly through the command-line.

-With just a few small tweaks using PowerShell and tools like Oh My Posh, I was able to take the command prompt in my Windows machine to a whole new level with the following features:
+So, the other day I finally set out to do it in my Windows machine.
+Surprisingly, it just required a few simple tweaks with PowerShell and tools like Oh My Posh to completely transform the command prompt taking it to a whole new level with features like these:

-1. Personalized command prompt theme: customize colors, text font and icons.
+1. Ability to customize the colors and appearence with themes, as well as changing the text font and adding icons.
 2. Git branch information displayed in the prompt
 3. Alisases
 4. Command-line tab auto-completion and command history
-5. Directory jumping
+5. Directory jumping based on history
 6. Custom functions

 And here is a small peak of what it looks like: